-A native of Belfast, Northern Ireland and a songwriter, script writer and performer, Joby Fox is known as an authentic voice of post-conflict Ireland.
+A native of Belfast, Northern Ireland and a songwriter, producer and performer, Joby Fox is an authentic voice of post-conflict Ireland and renowned for his humanitarian work.

 Joby Fox is a veteran of the music industry, starting in 1980 with The Bankrobbers who challenged the dark and paranoia in their hometown of Belfast which landed them a deal with EMI.
 Then on to other music adventures in London, always pushing the limits and sticking up for his war-torn home.
 As a native of Belfast, Northern Ireland and a songwriter and performer, Joby Fox is the authentic voice of post-conflict Ireland and a humanitarian activist.